Nenkai/ffxvi-modding/docs/modding/creating_mods.md

     2. A sub-folder with a locale name will appropriately put it in the correct locale pack. `nxd/en/equipitem.nxd` will translate to pack `0007.en` and put `nxd/equipitem.nxd` inside it.

-    Also, any changes you make to [Nex](../tutorials/nex/nxd_editing.md) tables won't replace files altogether, but only cell changes you've made to increase compatibility. **This also means that you should only edit cells you actually need to edit to avoid potential conflicts.**
+    Also, any changes you make to [Nex](../tutorials/nex/nxd_editing.md) tables won't replace files altogether, but only cell changes you've made to increase compatibility with other mods. **This also means that you should only edit cells you actually need to edit to avoid potential conflicts.**

 ??? example "Example (Mod Loader < 1.1.0)"
     ```{ .sh .no-copy }